quicwg/base-drafts/draft-ietf-quic-invariants.md

 A QUIC packet with a short header has the high bit of the first byte set to 0.

-A QUIC packet with a short header includes a Destination Connection ID.
+A QUIC packet with a short header includes a Destination Connection ID immediately following the first byte.
 The short header does not include the Connection ID Lengths, Source Connection ID, or Version fields.
+The length of the Destination Connection ID is not constrained in packets with a short header.

 The remainder of the packet has version-specific semantics.